stugotech/serene/README.md

   * `headers` - a hash of headers to return
   * `end()` - bail out the handler stack

-Each handler must return the response (or a promise of the response), which is passed into the next handler.
 The handlers are executed in the order in which they were registered; by default all the handlers registered are executed, unless `response.end()` is called, which prevents further handlers being executed.
+If a handler returns a promise, the promise will be awaited before continuing with the next handler.

 ### API